PeterC04081/micropuncture-angiogenesis-model/README.md

 ## What this does

 Simulates how precision micropuncture accelerates blood vessel growth in collagen scaffolds.
-The model takes fluorescence microscopy images as initial conditions and evolves a coupled system:
+The model takes fluorescence microscopy images from experiment as initial conditions and evolves a coupled system:

 - **phi(x,t)**: phase field representing vessel density (0=tissue, 1=vessel), governed by Allen-Cahn with a double-well potential
 - **c(x,t)**: VEGF concentration, governed by reaction-diffusion with optional localized sources at puncture sites